 This was my 5 year old daughter’s favorite part of the trip.
 The place is old, dated and kind of gross, but if the weather is terrible and you need an indoor park where the kids can burn off some steam, this will do the trick.

 Check out the indoor water park if it’s too rainy outside to get out and explore but you don’t mind getting wet!
 Save this one for a gloomy day you don’t want to spend outdoors.

-Things to do with Kids in Anchorage
+Fun things to do with kids in Anchorage: